Remembering your Childhood

 - I-messages: “I don’t like it when you roll your eyes when I speak.”

-- self-talk – to help them stay calm and not react emotionally: “I can handle this.
+- Self-talk: To help them stay calm and not react emotionally, they can say to themselves, “I can handle this.
 I can handle this.”

 Additionally, parents can encourage their children to:

 - form strong friendships with people who will stand by them.